Adecoagro S.A. – Annual report – 31 December 2022

 Sugarcane planting costs form part of Property plant and equipment.
 The agricultural produce growing on sugarcane is classified as biological assets and are measured at fair value less cost to sell.
 The fair value of agricultural produce growing on sugarcane depends on the variety, location and maturity of the plantation.

 Agricultural produce growing in the Sugarcane, for which biological growth is not significant, is valued at cost, which approximates fair value.
 Expenditure on the agricultural produce growing in the sugarcane consists mainly of labor, agrochemicals and fertilizers among others.
 When it has attained significant biological growth, it is measured at fair value through a discounted cash flow model.
-Revenues are based on estimated yearly production volume (which will be destined to sugar, ethanol, energy and raw cane production) and the price is calculated as the average of daily prices for sugar future contracts (Sugar #11 ICE-NY contracts) for a six months period.
+Estimated revenues are based on estimated yearly production volume (which will be destined to sugar, ethanol, energy and raw cane production) and the price is calculated as the average of daily prices for sugar future contracts (Sugar #11 ICE-NY contracts) for a six months period.
 Projected costs include maintenance and land leasing among others.
 These estimates are discounted at an appropriate discount rate.

 33.5 Property, plant and equipment

-Property, plant and equipment is recorded at cost, less accumulated depreciation and impairment losses, if any.
+Farmlands are initially recorded at fair value and subsequently under the revaluation model based on periodic, but at least annual, valuations prepared by an external independent expert.
+A revaluation reserve is credited in shareholders’ equity.
+All other property, plant and equipment is recorded at cost, less accumulated depreciation and impairment losses, if any.
 Historical cost comprises the purchase price and any costs directly attributable to the acquisition.
 Under the definition of Property plant and equipment is included the bearer plants, such as sugarcane and coffee trees.